 The fluctuations of the parameters Bx and By can be explained by the geographic distributions of ice over time.
 We have added explanations to the paper on page 10, with more details included here.

 The focus area we pick is illustrated in Figure 1 of the paper, which is copied below for your convenience of reading.
 B0 is B at the center of the lattice with coordinates x0 and y0 .
 Coordinate x corresponds to the row of a lattice, going incrementally from top (when it is negative) to bottom (when it turns positive); y coordinates correspond to the columns of the lattice going incrementally from left (when negative) to right (when positive).

 Interestingly, the area marked by a red oval in Figure 1, the so-called Canadian Arctic Archipelago, has much thicker ice than elsewhere including the north pole region (the gray circular mask).
 In fact, many scientists believe this region will be the last piece of ice standing in the Arctic when the Blue Ocean Event happens.
 As the bottom of the focus area is usually covered by more ice, Bx is mostly negative, except for very few periods (E.g. 11/1/2022->11/16/2022, 9/16/2023->10/1/2023) when the ice coverage remains relatively unchanged.

 Similarly, y coordinates increase in the direction toward the north pole.
-It is interesting to see that the impact of y coordinate is slightly less pronounced than that of x.
+It is interesting to see that the impact of y direction is slightly less pronounced than that of x.
 It is consistent again with the finding that the ice in Archipelago is thicker than that at the north pole, which mitigates the impact of y coordinate.

 In summary, the value of Bx and By depends much more on the idiosyncratic geographic distribution of ice across neighboring periods, so the fluctuations of Bx and By are much wider than J, I, B0 as you pointed out.
 They are consistent across multiple runs of dual annealing.
 This finding does show that our simplified linear functional form of Bi = B0+Bxxi-x0+By(yi-y0) can be further improved to model the full effect of external field; it can be enriched by linking to actual geographical and environmental factors to enhance the power of the Ising model in future research.